lewandovskii9/windows-ad-labs/event-ids/guide.md

 Detection & Anomaly Logic

 Legitimate service ticket requests utilize AES encryption (0x12) and originate from standard domain workstations.
 Kerberoasting attacks stand out because they explicitly request RC4 encryption (0x17) for non-computer service accounts, often sweeping multiple SPNs within seconds from a single IP address.

+---

+Event ID 4624: An account was successfully logged on (NTLM / PtH Focus)

+    Category / Source: Security / Logon/Logoff

+    MITRE ATT&CK Mapping: Lateral Movement ➔ Use Alternate Authentication Material: Pass the Hash (T1550.002)

+    Real-World Analogy: Showing a hotel keycard at the front desk that was cloned in a lab rather than showing your photo ID to get a new room key.

+    Description: Generated whenever an account authenticates to a local or remote system.
+During Pass-the-Hash, this event captures NTLM network logons originating from external or non-domain assets.

+Key Fields for Analysis (IoCs)

+    LogonType: Look for 3 (Network logon, e.g., accessing SMB shares) or 9 (NewCredentials, typical when tools like Mimikatz/Impacket spawn processes under explicit credentials).

+    AuthenticationPackageName: Displays NTLmSsp or NTLM.
+Domain-joined environments normally rely on Kerberos.
+A sudden shift to NTLM for domain admins is a strong indicator of PtH.

+    WorkstationName / IpAddress: Indicates the source machine (192.168.1.50).
+If the workstation name is blank or doesn't match Active Directory naming conventions, it suggests an unmanaged/attacker machine.

+Detection & Anomaly Logic

+In a modern Active Directory network, domain administrators should authenticate via Kerberos.
+Pass-the-Hash bypasses Kerberos and forces NTLM authentication over SMB (TCP 445).
+Detecting an Event ID 4624 with LogonType: 3 or 9, AuthenticationPackageName: NTLM, and targeting an administrative account from a non-standard IP address provides a high-confidence alert for Pass-the-Hash.